Use of Laser Pointers: Texas Penal Code §42.13

 (a) A person commits an offense if the person knowingly directs a light from a laser pointer at a uniformed safety officer, including a peace officer, security guard, firefighter, emergency medical service worker, or other uniformed municipal, state, or federal officer.

-How can I be charged with Use of Laser Pointers?
+How can I be charged with a Use of Laser Pointers offense in Texas?

-You can be charged with Use of Laser Pointers if the state’s attorneys believe that each of the elements of 42.13(a) as described in the section above have been met.
+You can be charged with Use of Laser Pointers in Texas if the state’s attorneys believe that each of the elements of 42.13(a) as described in the section above have been met.

-What is the punishment for Use of Laser Pointers?
+What is the penalty for a Texas Use of Laser Pointers offense?

-A conviction for Use of Laser Pointers is punished as a Class C Misdemeanor,[2] with a maximum possible fine under Texas state law of up to $500.
-Learn about the differences between grades of felonies and misdemeanors
+A conviction for Use of Laser Pointers in Texas is punished by default as a Class C Misdemeanor,[4] with a maximum possible fine under Texas state law of up to $500.
+However, the offense may be enhanced if one of penalty enhancements apply.

 Arrested or Charged With a Crime?